 Last but not least, I recommend StashAway because of their low annual fees.
 Based on the book Unshakeable by Tony Robbins, high fees are the one thing that eats your money away.

 However, most investors never realized it because it seems trivial to pay slightly more in fees.
-But when you run the calculation, 1% addition of fees can eat away up to 20% of your portfolio value in a 30-year period.
+But when you run the calculation, a 1% addition of fees can eat away up to 20% of your portfolio value in a 30-year period.

 That’s also why I don’t invest in mutual funds because most mutual funds charge up to a 5% sales fee with an additional 1% to 3% management fee and transaction fee combined.
 It means that you’re losing money before even making anything in return.

-(And insurance is well, insurance — not an investment)
+(And insurance is well, insurance—not an investment)

 Putting mutual funds and insurance aside, I’m good with the fees charged by the traditional brokers when buying Malaysians stocks and ETFs.
 But when it comes to buying international stocks and ETFs, the fees are ridiculously high.